leschzinerlab/Motion-correction/README.md

 **Dose weighting:** Users can dose weight their data by providing the dose rate, accelerating voltage, and pixel size.
 Otherwise the program will not weight the frames according to dose.

+### Outputs

+The program will output micrographs with a suffix -a.mrc or -a_weighted.mrc, depending on whether the user is dose weighting the images.

 ## Per-particle alignment using runLMBFGS_relion.py

 In order to use alignparts_lmbfgs.exe, there is a certain workflow that you will need to follow: